tbsklg/strikes/README.md

 Strikes is a simple CLI tool to hold people or things accountable for their mistakes.

 Keep in mind that it is not intended for serious use.
 It's just a fun project to play around with Rust and AWS Lambda.
-At its core, it's a simple raw application.
+At its core, it's a simple CRUD app.

 ## Description
 Strikes can be used to track (add, list, delete) strikes for a person, team or anything else you want to track.